 Want to move fast?
 Jump to the right section below.

-At this age, you really have free reign to do any exercise you want as long as you warm up correctly.
-You're at little risk of injury, so stretch those muscles and get started.
-Please note that if you are concerned about any health issues to consult a doctor.
+You really have free reign to do any exercise you want at this age as long as you warm up correctly.
+You’re at little risk of injury, so stretch those muscles and get started.
+Please note that if you are concerned about any health issues to, consult a doctor.

 If you want to lose weight with exercise equipment, there are plenty of good options.
-If cardio is your preferred option, then rowing machines, cross-trainers and exercise bikes are a good choice.
+If cardio is your preferred option, rowing machines, cross-trainers, and exercise bikes are good choices.
 Cardio has so many benefits, from aiding with weight loss (or management) to improving stamina.
-It evens helps improve heart and lung function.
+It even helps improve heart and lung function.

 Alternatively, if you are more inclined to a bit of weight training, kettlebells and dumbbells are a good choice.
 They are small enough to add to most weight loss workouts for that extra push towards your goal.
-They even help with toning at the same time, so you aren't just losing weight; you're toning your muscles at the same time.
+They even help with toning simultaneously, so you aren’t just losing weight; you’re toning your muscles at the same time.

-If you don't have the equipment or don't want any, there are loads of other options for you.
+If you don’t have the equipment or don’t want any, there are loads of other options for you.
 Sprints and running are good choices for a cardio weight loss workout.
-They can be done anywhere; at the park, in the garden, as long as you have space, you're good.
+They can be done anywhere; at the park, in the garden, you’re good as long as you have space.
 You could even try it on the stairs or uphill to add that extra challenge.

 HIIT workouts are a really effective choice for weight loss.
 They take up less time in your day if you are busy with work and life, but they are also just as effective (if not more) than a general 30-40 minute workout.
 HIIT workouts can be done with equipment, too, if you have it to hand, so it’s just a matter of finding which type suits you best.